On Algebraic Conditions for the Non-Vanishing of Linear Forms in Jacobi Theta-Constants: Main Tools towards the proof of our results

 {\bf Remark 1.} From \eqref{eq1.1}, we can observe that for any complex number $\alpha$, the polynomial $P_n(X, \alpha)$ is non-zero.

-The following Lemmas are very crucial for the proof of our results. \begin{lemma} $[$\cite{elsner}, Lemma 2.5\,$]$ \\ Let $n=2^a s$ be an integer with $a\geq 1$ and an odd integer $s\geq 3$.
-Then there exists an integer polynomial $Q_n(X, Y)$ such that holds for all $\tau\in\mathbb{H}$.
+The following lemmas are crucial for the proof of our results. \begin{lemma} \cite[Lemma 2.5]{elsner} \\ Let $n=2^a s$ be an integer with $a\geq 1$ and an odd integer $s\geq 3$.
+Then there exists a polynomial $Q_n(X, Y)$ with integral coefficients such that holds for all $\tau\in\mathbb{H}$.
 Moreover, the polynomial $Q_n(X, Y)$ is of the form

 where $c_n$ is a non-zero integer.
 Moreover,

 and